iamneo-production/9dc422ba-96ca-45bc-8a5e-6fa507dbdc3c/README.md

 <!-- Frontend -->
 ## Frontend

-  1. Use Will not be able acess Dashboard untill they login.
+  1. Users will not be able acess Dashboard untill they login.
   2. UIDAI Aadhar verification is integrated.
   3. OTP verification will be soon implemented.